 Stair Rails and Handrails

 Handrails are required on stairways having four or more risers, or rising more than 30 inches in heights, whichever is less.
 A stair rail shall be installed along each unprotected side or edge.
-When the top edge of a stair rail system also serves as a handrail, the height of the top edge shall be no more than 37 inches nor less than 36 inches from the upper surface of the stair rail to the surface of the tread, as shown in Figure 3.16A.
+When the top edge of a stair rail system also serves as a handrail, the height of the top edge shall be no more than 37 inches nor less than 36 inches from the upper surface of the stair rail to the surface of the tread.
 When required, stair rails and midrails shall be constructed as follows:

 - On winding or spiral stairways, a handrail shall be provided where the tread width is less than six inches;